jamierumbelow/sassphp/README.md

 	$ git submodule init
 	$ git submodule update

-...and compile!
+...and compile it!
+I've written a little PHP script to do all the stuff you need to do:

+	$ php install.php

+Run the tests:

-	$ rake
+    $ make test

-The rake task will run the tests as well, so you'll have some output there.

-Once compiled, you can install with `make`:
+Finally, you can install with `make`:

 	$ make install

+And then add it to your _php.ini_:

+    extension=sass.so

 ## Usage